dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2734: Healthy relationships are critical in child upbringing.
+### T2734: Excessive discipline can harm emotional and psychological development.

 |Support|
 |---|